Schoolkids Oz

 Schoolkids Oz was No. 28 of Oz magazine.
-The issue was, on a special occasion, edited by 5th- and 6th-form children.
+The issue was, on a special occasion, edited by 5th- and 6th-form school students.
 It was the subject of a high-profile obscenity case in the United Kingdom from June 1971 to 5 August 1971, the longest trial under the 1959 Obscene Publications Act.

 The trial

 The trial of Oz editors Richard Neville, Felix Dennis, and Jim Anderson, for No. 28, Schoolkids Oz, was conducted at the Old Bailey, under the auspices of Judge Michael Argyle.
 Of particular significance is the adaptation by Vivian Berger of a Robert Crumb cartoon to include the Rupert Bear cartoon character in an explicitly sexual situation.

 The defence lawyer was John Mortimer, QC, later the writer of the Rumpole of the Bailey television series.
 He was assisted by junior counsel Geoffrey Robertson, later to become a prominent barrister in his own right.